-- 1. Non-extravagant gifts, assets or other benefits may be given and received so long as they are moral, legal and it is a customary local practice.
+- 1) Non-extravagant gifts, assets or other benefits may be given and received so long as they are moral, legal and it is a customary local practice.
 When either the given or the recipient have any doubts or believe that such gifts, assets or other benefits may not be appropriate, the gift shall be returned.
-If it cannot be returned, it shall be delivered to the Office or President and Corporate Secretary to be kept in their custody as the company property. - 2.
-Ethical and legal gifts or assets of appropriate value may be received from persons with whom personnel have associated with if it is the general practice and there are no ulterior reasons.
-The Company personnel must not illegally accept gifts. - 3.
-The Company prohibits its personnel and their family members at all levels, under any circumstances, to solicit or receive gifts, assets or other benefits from contractors, sub-contractors, customers, trade partners or other related parties, which may lead to unfair judgments, impair decision making or create conflicts of interest.

-benefits to government officers in Thailand and other countries, it must be ensured that such offerings or not against the local law and customs.
+If it cannot be returned, it shall be delivered to the Office or President and Corporate Secretary to be kept in their custody as the company property. - 2) Ethical and legal gifts or assets of appropriate value may be received from persons with whom personnel have associated with if it is the general practice and there are no ulterior reasons.
+The Company personnel must not illegally accept gifts. - 3) The Company prohibits its personnel and their family members at all levels, under any circumstances, to solicit or receive gifts, assets or other benefits from contractors, sub-contractors, customers, trade partners or other related parties, which may lead to unfair judgments, impair decision making or create conflicts of interest. - 4) The Company personnel are responsible for reporting and gifts, assets or other benefits they have received.
+The Company shall frequently communicate its policies related to giving and receiving gifts, assets or other benefits to its contractors, sub-contractors, customers, and trade partners. - 5) The Company personnel shall not offer bribes or other similar benefits to other company personnel or outsiders, especially government officials.
+When offering gifts, assets or other benefits to government officers in Thailand and other countries, it must be ensured that such offerings or not against the local law and customs.